Computer, library, physical education, art, music, and Spanish

 The school library is accessible to all students.
 The children in Pre-Kindergarten (K1) through grade six visit the library as a class once per week to receive instruction in library science and to borrow books.

-Students in grades two through eight are given the Stanford Achievement Test (SAT-10) & the Otis Lennon Scholastic Ability Test (OLSAT-8) in March.
+Students in grades two through eight are administered the NWEA MAP (Measures of Academic Progress) Test three times per academic year.
 Results are communicated to the parents in June.
 Students’ scores are consistently within the top twenty-five percent of those students tested nationally.

 Many opportunities are available to enrich and expand the curriculum and to develop a youngster’s special talents.
 Among the activities are: musical productions, plays, Grandparents’ Day, Veterans’ Awareness Day, outreach to those less fortunate, special academic projects, Cultural Arts programs, participation in Liturgical celebrations, and the “Buddy” program.